 Just wanted to share with you guys that the Telephone Meetings and Online Meetings are a blessing in my life.
 I am visually impaired and have difficulty walking.
 These meetings are a lifesaver and a treasured gift to me.
 Thank you OA.

-OA virtual services consist of telephone, online, and non-real-time meetings.
+OA virtual meetings consist of telephone, online, and non-real-time meetings.
 Using telephone or online technology, OA members from around the world may attend meetings together.
 These meetings take place in “real time” and are fully interactive.
 Also included are non-real-time meetings, which do not meet in real time.
 Virtual meetings make recovery from compulsive eating possible for those who are unable to physically attend meetings, and also serve as a valuable program supplement to those who attend face-to-face meetings.

 Like all registered OA meetings, virtual meetings welcome all who have the desire to stop eating compulsively, do not require members to practice any actions to remain a member or to share at a meeting, have no affiliations other than OA, and practice the Twelve Steps and Twelve Traditions of OA.

 Different online meetings have different sign-in instructions.
 There is a meeting URL listed for each online meeting.
 Enter that URL into your Internet browser.
 Then, refer to “Login Procedures” under the “Open Details” link for specific instructions.
 An email address and/or a telephone number is listed, if would like more information.